Travel Photography Gear

 Keep in mind that I don’t pack absolutely everything on this list in my camera bag all the time, instead I pack according to each trip and shooting scenario.

 My Travel Photography Gear (2020)

 I was a Canon fanboy for years and started my backpacking adventures back in 2010 with the Canon 7D.
 However, when Sony came out with their smaller (and superior) mirrorless A7 line, I made the switch.

-Since then I’ve been using Sony cameras & lenses for the past 4 years.
+Since then I’ve been using Sony cameras & lenses for the past 6-years.

-Sony’s camera & sensor technology is often ahead of its competitors these days — in fact, even Nikon uses Sony sensors in their cameras!
+Sony’s camera & sensor technology is often far ahead of competitors these days — in fact, even Nikon uses Sony sensors in their cameras!